Tom Flores: Playing career

 Flores played quarterback for two seasons at Fresno City College, beginning in 1955.
 He was active off the field too, serving on the Student Council and as President of the Associated Men's Students.
-He received an academic scholarship to study at the College (now University) of the Pacific and graduated from the University of the Pacific in 1958.
+He received an academic scholarship to study at the College of the Pacific—now known as the University of the Pacific—from which he graduated in 1958.
 Flores came to Pacific from Fresno City College and started for the Tigers as quarterback.
 Following his playing career with the Tigers, he was hired as an assistant coach at Pacific and worked toward his master's degree.

 Flores was unable to find a job in professional football.
-He was cut by the Calgary Stampeders of the CFL in 1958, after which he played with the Bakersfield Spoilers (Semi-Pro) football team (Source: Fire in the Iceman, autobiography written by Tom Flores and Frank Cooney, 1992).
+He was cut by the Calgary Stampeders of the CFL in 1958, after which he played with the Bakersfield Spoilers (Semi-Pro) football team.
 A second attempt to break into pro football with the Washington Redskins of the National Football League (NFL) in 1959 also failed.
 In 1960, Flores finally landed a position as a quarterback with the American Football League's Oakland Raiders, who began play in 1960 as a charter member of the league.
 He was named the Raiders' starter early that season, becoming the first-ever Hispanic starting quarterback in professional football.

-Flores had his most productive season in 1966.
-Although he completed only 49.3 percent of his attempts, he passed for 2,638 yards and 24 touchdowns in 14 games.
+Flores had his most productive season in 1966, passing for 2,638 yards and 24 touchdowns in 14 games.
 Oakland traded him to the Buffalo Bills in 1967.
 After serving as Jack Kemp's backup that year, he had a chance to be the Bills' starter when Kemp suffered a season-ending injury during training camp.
-However, Flores hurt his shoulder before the first game, and his season was limited to a five-pass appearance in Week 6.
+However, Flores hurt his shoulder before the first game, and his season was limited to a five-pass appearance in week 6.
 After another five-pass appearance in the first game of 1969, the Bills released Flores and he signed with the Kansas City Chiefs.
 There he was third-string quarterback behind fellow Hall of Famer Len Dawson and Mike Livingston on the Chiefs' Super Bowl Championship team.
 He officially retired as a player after not playing a single game in the 1970 season.
 He was one of only twenty players who were in the AFL for its entire ten-year existence.
 He is the fifth-leading passer in the AFL's history.